 Speaking of which, the study only covered data from September-November 2018.
 That was fairly early in the e-scooter phenomenon.

 I suspect later riders would be more aware of e-scooter risks before their first trip, so they’d ride more cautiously and reduce the overall injury rate.
 (Unfortunately, I’m not aware of a follow-up in Austin.)

-What’s risky in the big picture?
+Risk, in the big picture